ros2/design/articles/ros2_threat_model.md

 Each generic threat described in the previous section can be instantiated on the TurtleBot 3.

+This table indicates which TurtleBot particular assets and entry points are impacted by each threat.  threat.
+A check sign (✓) means impacted while a cross sign (✘) means not impacted.
+The "SROS Enabled?" column explicitly states out whether using SROS would mitigate the threat or not.
+A check sign (✓) means that the threat could be exploited while SROS is enabled while a cross sign (✘) means that the threat requires SROS to be disabled to be applicable.

 <div class="table" markdown="1">
 <table class="table">